Try a Free Live AI Golf Lesson TRY FREE

 • If you're a hip spinner, getting the correct amount of tilt at impact will make you feel very vertical

-• Along with proper axis tilt, try to feel that your left shoulder is lower than your right at impact
+• Along with proper axis tilt, try to feel that your lead shoulder is lower than your trail shoulder at impact

 • Drilling these positions will familiarize you with what it feels like to be in proper impact position